farazahmedzai/calculatorsarcina11/replit.md

-# Romanian Pension Calculator - Replit Configuration
+# Calculator Sarcina - Replit Configuration

 ## Project Overview

-This is a comprehensive Romanian pension calculator web application designed to help Romanian citizens calculate their pension benefits based on current Romanian pension laws and regulations.
-The application combines accurate pension calculations with educational content and SEO optimization for maximum accessibility.
+This is Calculator Sarcina, a comprehensive Romanian pregnancy and pension calculator web application designed to help Romanian citizens with pregnancy calculations and pension benefit calculations based on current Romanian laws and regulations.
+The application combines accurate calculations with educational content and SEO optimization for maximum accessibility.

 ### Key Features
+- Pregnancy calculators for due dates and milestones
 - Accurate pension calculations based on 2024 Romanian regulations
-- Support for multiple pension types (standard, early partial, early complete)
+- Support for multiple calculator types
-- Educational content about the Romanian pension system
+- Educational content about pregnancy and pension planning
 - SEO-optimized pages for better search visibility
 - Responsive design optimized for all devices
 - Accessibility features following WCAG guidelines